Severance Agreement Template, Free Download 2026

 You need to separate from an executive or senior employee who has access to trade secrets, client relationships, and proprietary business strategies.
 Executive severance agreements typically involve higher compensation and more detailed provisions for non-solicitation restrictions, cooperation obligations, and confidentiality terms.
 The template accommodates enhanced provisions for equity vesting, bonus clawback, and consulting transition arrangements.

 An employee is voluntarily resigning, and your company wants to formalize the departure with mutual protections including non-disparagement commitments and confidentiality obligations that survive the end of employment.
-Even in amicable separations, a written severance agreement prevents future misunderstandings about final pay, benefits, references, and post-employment obligations related to the original employment agreement.
+Even in amicable separations, a written separation agreement template prevents future misunderstandings about final pay, benefits, references, and post-employment obligations related to the original employment agreement.

-You are settling an internal complaint, grievance, or potential legal claim by offering enhanced severance in exchange for a comprehensive release.
+You are settling an internal complaint, grievance, or potential legal claim by offering enhanced severance in exchange for a full release.
 Settlement-oriented severance agreements require particularly careful drafting to ensure the release language covers all potential claims arising from the underlying dispute.
 The severance offer must provide adequate new consideration beyond what the employee is already owed under existing employment terms.

 What Should a Severance Agreement Include?